Calverton Park, MO

 Causes: Sudden increases in training intensity, jogging on unforgiving or irregular terrain, improper footwear, inadequate rest periods, and nutritional deficiencies such as low calcium or vitamin D levels.

-Symptoms: Slowly developing pain that intensifies during weight-bearing activities, swelling and tenderness at the fracture location, pain that eases with rest but recurs during physical activity, and occasional visible bruising.
+Symptoms: Slowly developing pain that worsens with weight-bearing activity, swelling and tenderness at the fracture site, pain that improves with rest but returns with activity, and visible bruising in some cases.

-Treatment: Applying rest, ice, compression, and elevation (R.I.C.E), and physical therapy with strengthening and stretching exercises.
+Treatment: The R.I.C.E method, and physical therapy with strengthening and stretching exercises.
 Nutritional counseling to ensure sufficient levels of calcium and vitamin D may also be recommended.
-Your physical therapist will guide you through recovery, emphasizing physical and nutritional health.
+A professional therapist will guide you through recovery, focusing on physical and nutritional health.

 Muscle Pull